 These intriguing results open up many new questions and engineering challenges.
-Maybe the most fundamental area for future work involves the validation of the multi-rotor interaction effect and increasing the model's fidelity to further investigate the topic of furling.
+Maybe the most fundamental area for future work involves the validation of the multirotor interaction effect and increasing the model's fidelity to further investigate the topic of furling.
 An investigation of furling and how this effect best is achieved naturally follows, as well as dynamic considerations to establish stability and a baseline for control algorithms.
-Other consequences of furling such as support structure and blade designs would also benefit from scientific attention.

 Author contributions.
-Dr. Pedersen developed the models in collaboration with Dr. Matras, who also implemented, simulated and described the results and wrote the paper including all figures.
+Dr. Pedersen developed the models in collaboration with Matras, who also implemented, simulated and described the results and wrote the paper including all figures.
 Dr. Pedersen contributed as a supervisor during the whole process.